yotam5/8086-snake-graphic/README.md

 ## About The Project

 Project of 10th grade that i had to do, making a game with assembly.
-I made TicTacToe game but also tried to do Snake and in the end i choose Snake to be the project that will be graded
+I made TicTacToe game but also tried to do Snake and in the end i chose Snake to be the project that will be graded

 ### Built With